salarmehr/kickoff/README.md

 # Kickoff

-Scaffolding to kick up to deevlop a web project
+Scaffolding to kick up to develop a web project

 # How to use?
 Apart from a simple zip download, you can run: